RCK777-BALL/WorkPro3/README.md

    ```bash
    npm run dev
    ```
-   The server expects a running MongoDB instance defined by `MONGO_URI` in the environment.
+   The server expects a running MongoDB instance.
+Override `MONGO_URI` if your database is not at the default location.

 ## Frontend setup